Skip to content

 State file ◄──────────────────────────── Updated state

-1. Load — Parse dss-provisioner.yaml into a validated Config object
+1. Load — Parse dss-provisioner.yaml into a validated Config object.
+If modules: are defined, expand them into resources at this stage

 2. Refresh — Read live DSS state for each tracked resource, update the state file